Silgica/documentation/panel/getting_started.md

 ### Environment Configuration
 Pterodactyl's core environment is easily configured using a few different CLI commands built into the app.
 This step will cover setting up things such as sessions, caching, database credentials, and email sending.
+If using SMTP with Gmail, you must use an app password, not your account password.

 ``` bash
 php artisan p:environment:setup